The Litigator’s Guide to Evidentiary Objections and Ethical Advocacy: When to Raise Them, How to Preserve the Record, and What to Avoid

 Key topics to be discussed:

-• Ensuring compliance with discovery obligations and confronting spoliation issues
+Ensuring compliance with discovery obligations and confronting spoliation issues at trial.

 This course is co-sponsored with myLawCLE.